vivianz0660/iOS-Mobile-App/README.md

 #  BMI Calculator

-## Our Goal
+## Project Goal

-The goal of this program is to applied MVC architecture to develop a BMI calculator allowing user to select value with UISlider and returning BMI index and suggestions.
+The goal of this project is to applied MVC architecture to develop a BMI calculator allowing user to select value with UISlider and returning BMI index and suggestions.

-## What the program create
+## What the project create

 * Create multi-screen apps with animated navigation.
 * Optional binding, optional chaining and the nil coalescing operator.